Learning Ukulele with Curt

 A master ukulele player knows the principles of music and can apply them to the ukulele.
 A master has studied for years and years and is always learning and developing.

-Some have called Curt, your LearningUkulele.com kumu a ukulele master, virtuoso, and ukulele guru — and after 30 plus years of SERIOUS study as a jazz guitarist and 50 years of music.
-With the last 20+ plus years totally dedicated to applying those skills and knowledge to ukulele, I'd place myself in that category as well.
+Some have called me (Curt), your LearningUkulele.com—Learning Ukulele with Curt kumu a ukulele master, virtuoso, and ukulele guru — and after 30 plus years of SERIOUS study as a jazz guitarist and 50 years of music.
+With the last 20+ plus years totally dedicated to applying those skills and knowledge to ukulele.
+I'll leave it up to others to place me in a category.

 Curt, your CD was fantastic.
-You are among the ukulele masters of our day.
-John K. (Ko'olau GUitar & Ukulele)
+You are among the ukulele masters of our day. —

 (From a posting to the jazz guitar newsgroup to another poster) Rocco, I took a lesson from a guy named Curt Sheller, who lives in Pottstown, PA area.
 Depending on where you live in the Philly area, that might be a bit of a drive for you, but he is well worth it.
 He's an excellent teacher.
 I took a lesson from him a couple of months ago, and had planned on taking a one-hour lesson per month from him, but then my work required me to travel almost every week since then, and so I haven't been able to master the assignments he gave me so far.